ids/cluster-builder/docs/advanced_swarm.md

 See the example package [esxi-centos-swarm-advanced](../examples/esxi-centos-swarm-advanced/hosts) __hosts__ file for the example configuration for the layout illustrated in the overview.

-## Setup Remote API Load Balancer
+## Configure Remote API for Load Balancing

-With the __Advanced Swarm Deployment__ access to the Remote API is load balanced over the 3-manager-node HA configuration.
+In the __Advanced Swarm Deployment__ configuration, all access to the Remote API is load balanced over the 3-manager-nodes (HA).

 This requires __docker_swarm_mgmt_sn__ to be set in the __hosts__file.